dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

    EDHOC Message Length

-      The EDHOC Message Length field can be one to four octets, and is present only if the L bit is set.
+      The EDHOC Message Length field can be one to four octets and is present only if the L bit is set.
 This field provides the total length of the EDHOC message that is being fragmented.